GaborFicsor/steezy-spatula/README.md

 </details>

-If the current user of the website is logged in as the admin(superuser), then the navbar displays a tab called 'Admin' which will take the user to the default django admin panel where they can perform crud functions on every single object within the database.
+If the current user of the website is logged in as the admin(superuser), then the navbar displays a tab called 'Admin' which will take the user to the default Django admin panel where they can perform crud functions on every single object within the database.

 <details>
   <summary>image of the landing page when the superuser(admin) is logged in</summary>